mecid/mecid.github.io/_posts/2021-11-25-mastering-progressview-in-swiftui.md

 ![progress](/public/progress3.png)

-There is also an initializer with *@ViewBuilder* that works with finite progress and allows you to customize the label.
+There is also an initializer with *@ViewBuilder* that works with definite progress and allows you to customize the label.

 > To learn more about *ViewBuilder*, take a look at my dedicated ["The power of @ViewBuilder in SwiftUI"](/2019/12/18/the-power-of-viewbuilder-in-swiftui/) post.